cea-hpc/modules/doc/source/module.rst

  The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
 It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+.. subcmd:: edit modulefile

+ Open *modulefile* for edition with text editor command designated by the :mconfig:`editor` configuration option.

+ The parameter *modulefile* may also be a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

+.. only:: html

+    .. versionadded:: 4.8

 .. subcmd:: help [modulefile...]